neil-edelman/boxes/readme.md

 ## Design papers ##

-The implementation of the boxes is fairly standard.
+The implementation is fairly standard.
 Some rationales of the more complex containers documented here.

 <table><tr>
 <td><a href = "doc/pool.md">memory pool</a></td>